 Based on past data (your recently watched shows and movies), it’s able to make a prediction about what you will want to watch next.
 Once you make your latest selection, it will adjust its algorithm to further customize your experience.

-Why augment sales?
+Why augment sales rep intelligence?

 Sales teams can cost corporations millions of dollars — some spending half their revenue on this area alone.
 Salesforce, for example, spends 49 percent of their annual revenue on sales and marketing.

 When an organization decides to augment sales rep intelligence, productivity increases as sales reps use their time more effectively, they make smarter selling decisions and waste less time on repetitive administrative tasks that are now being automated.

 Augmented intelligence impacts decisions about company spending by increasing the accuracy of sales forecasts.
 Sales representatives can make smarter decisions about what accounts to sell to based on their past closed deals.
 If sales AI tools can save up to an hour each week they’d typically spend on busy work, imagine the hundreds of thousands of dollars it can save the company annually.